 Cryoablation is the oldest of the thermal ablation techniques [7].
 In comparison with RF ablation, cryoablation uses extremely cold temperatures to kill harmful tissue.
 Cryoablation can also be performed surgically, percutaneously, or laparoscopically using a cryoprobe.
-A cryoprobe is a hollow tube that circulates cold fluid; this can be seen in Figure 2.
+A cryoprobe is a hollow tube that circulates liquid nitrogen or argon; this can be seen in Figure 2 [8].
 An advantage of cryoablation over RF ablation is that multiple cryoprobes can work simultaneously to form uniquely shaped ice balls.
 These ice balls are easier to see using imaging equipment, and can therefore treat larger tumors than RF ablation [3].